Click here to listen to a reading of this blog:

 T4 is the storage hormone, and T3 the most active.

 Thyroid Pharmacist, Isabella Wentz, explains that the standards of testing the level of hormones in NDT in its early days, were nowhere near today’s standards, so this sometimes resulted in inaccurate dosing.
 Doses were compounded and apparently any pharmacist could put any amount into a capsule, so this was not always an accurate process.
 The scale they used was not very sensitive, either.

 Today’s standards for compounding have changed though, with more-sensitive scales used, by specially trained pharmacists, in specially certified compounding pharmacies.
 So this is no longer an issue.

 However, in the 1950-60’s, pharmaceutical companies noticed that doctors were frustrated with inconsistent results from the above mentioned process, so they created a more predictable product that they claimed was more reliable (and that they could make some money out of, not forgetting); isolated T4-only medication.
 This was the birth of Levothyroxine and other T4 medications.

 Manufacturers of T4-only medication claimed that patients taking T4 on its own, could convert the T4 into some T3, which is arguably the most needed thyroid hormone, as it is the essential active thyroid hormone.
 The other three thyroid hormones produced, T1, T2 and Calcitonin, are only produced and needed in very tiny amounts.
 So, taking isolated T4 made sense in theory, as long as it’s going to convert in to the T3 that we need.

 But a lot of people always have and always will struggle to convert T4 in to T3.
 And the body isn’t meant to live on T4, a storage hormone, alone.

-Also, T4-only medicine was not the only medication with improved predictability at this time, as eventually, NDT’s dosage variability was addressed too, but by that time, it had fallen out of favour, with T4-only medications being pushed and misinformation surrounding NDT circling to further support synthetic T4 use.
+Also, T4-only medication was not the only medication with improved predictability at this time, as eventually, NDT’s dosage variability was addressed too, but by that time, it had fallen out of favour, with T4-only medications being pushed and misinformation surrounding NDT circling to further support synthetic T4 use.